anon-blue/anon.blue/README.txt

 diediediediediedfjghkdfjhgkdfhgkdjgh.kdfjhgkhgkdjhgkdjhgkdjghkdfjhgkdfjghkdfjghk
 jfhgkghdkghkdfghdkfjhgkdjhgksjgkdgjdfk.SJghksdjk,sfjkdjfgdfjgdlfkjgldfkjgldjgldk
-jgldjgldfjgldkfjgldkjgldgjldjgldjglfkgjldfkjgldkfjgldI'm looking for some movmen t - like word  fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaj;   ;;hjj with her I am alone still
+jgldjgldfjgldkfjgldkjgldgjldjgldjglfkgjldfkjgldkfjgldI'm looking for some movmen t - like words dac dancers - fffffffffffffffffffffffffffffffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaj;   ;;hjj with her I am alone still
                   j j yourself it happens you know . it will get better   nonono